 Miles has recently been instructed in a series of “online” sales of age restricted products (knives) on behalf of major online retailers.

 Miles is regularly instructed to defend PLCs, Limited companies, Hospital Trusts, and individuals charged with manslaughter and various health and safety offences.

 Miles was instructed as junior counsel for the defence (led by Graham Trembath QC) in the first ever acquittal at trial of a company charged with Corporate Manslaughter.

-Miles is currently instructed on behalf of a local authority trading standards department in related inquests arising out of carbon monoxide poisoning caused by a well known manufacturer’s domestic (cooker) appliances.
+Miles was instructed on behalf of a local authority trading standards department in related inquests arising out of carbon monoxide poisoning caused by a well known manufacturer’s domestic (cooker) appliances.